carlalennon/generation-knit-2.0/README.md

 - Add multiple image uploads to patterns
 - Add Cloudinary upload widget to forms for ease of use for user
+- Give user the option to change a pdf to an external link or vice versa after pattern is posted
 ## Design
 ### Colours
 Anything over 7 is very accesible